 FAQs

-How long does it typically take to start noticing the benefits of using the IHT device?
+How long does it typically take to start noticing the benefits of HEPOX — using Intermittent Hypoxia Exposure?

 How often should I use the IHT device to maximize its benefits?